maxclere13/maxclere13/README.md

 <h1> Welcome to My Github, my name is  Fady!
-An Aspring Cyber Security Analyst, Junior Computer Science Student </a></h1>
+A Cyber Security Junior, A CS Student, An intern for the NYPD </a></h1>

 <h2>👨‍💻 IT Projects:</h2>